 By the 17th and 18th centuries, drove roads were passing close to Croftamie.
 The Drymen - Glasgow road over the Stockiemuir would also be busy enough for the times.
 After 1770 when Falkirk Tryst became the principle Scottish autumn cattle market, the main drove road from the west passed over Cameron Muir and down into Killearn (this was still before the days of the toll at Finnich).

-In 1819 the first of many rural industries is known to have started in what became the village of Croftamie.
-This was a joiners shop.
+In 1819 the first of a number of rural industries is known to have started in what became the village of Croftamie.
+This was a joiner’s shop.
 A sawmill, which was powered by the water of the Catter Burn, soon followed the joinery.
 The sawmill was started by a Mr Edmonds and quickly became a success, employing over 30 men.
-Mr Edmonds built Edmonds Terrace to accommodate them.
-Both of these enterprises proved long term successes - the sawmill worked on until 1937, when it was destroyed by fire, while the joiners shop was still working until the Second World War, when it was converted to the Red House tea room.
-Later this became the Red House lounge, and is now the Wayfarers, which still incorporates some of the stone built joiners shop.
+The Edmonds family features prominently on the first of the two 1841 Census pages which are displayed, when Mr John Edmonds was 45.
+Mr Edmonds built Edmonds Terrace to accommodate his employees.
+Both of these enterprises proved long term successes - the sawmill worked on until 1937, when it was destroyed by fire.
+The joiners shop was still working until the Second World War, when it was converted to the Red House tea room.
+Later this became the Red House lounge, and is now the Wayfarers, which still incorporates some of the stone-built joiners shop.